Economics

 Students should apply for this program at the end of their second year (8.0 credits), once they have completed the prerequisites listed above.
 It is recommended that students apply to the Economics Major program (ERMAJ1478) at the end of their first year (4.0 credits).

-Students enrolled in this program cannot be simultaneously enrolled in the Financial Economics Specialist (ERSPE2722), Eco Major (ERMAJ1478), Eco Minor (ERMIN1478), or Commerce and Finance (ERSPE2034) program.
+Students enrolled in this program cannot be simultaneously enrolled in the Financial Economics Specialist (ERSPE2722), Economics Specialist – BCOM (ERSPE0137), Economics Major (ERMAJ1478), Economics Minor (ERMIN1478), or Commerce: Finance Specialist (ERSPE2034) program.

 Completion Requirements: